cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 }
 ```

-This comprehensive technical specification document provides the foundation for developing the Police & Thief ecosystem contracts according to best practices.
+This comprehensive technical specification document provides the foundation for developing the Faction Wars ecosystem contracts according to best practices.
 It emphasizes code reusability through libraries, secure implementation patterns, and integration with the governance system.

 Developers implementing these contracts should follow the guidelines and implementation considerations outlined in this document to ensure security, efficiency, and proper integration between the different components of the ecosystem.